 Facebook survives because of its efforts to improve the quality of relationships and interactivity among users.
 This is bound by a very fragile thread and can be easily damaged with stupid features like a “dislike button”.
 Here is what I think.

 Facebook has been successful mainly because of its ability to connect people and suggest users to make relations possible, even with strangers.

 What makes a social network really “the best” is the way it handles and promotes conversations, and hence establishing relationship among users.

 What makes a dislike button really inappropriate?
 Well, let’s face it.
 Facebook doesn’t trust its users.
 The chances of a dislike button being misused are very high.
 Internet trolls, haters, accidental dislikes, pay-to-dislike-a-post, etceteras are only a handful of examples how the button can be abused.
 This will discourage conversations among users.

 If you like something on a social network, you can choose to like/ up-vote it.
 If you don’t agree with something, you can simply write in a comment expressing your disagreement.
 If more people agree with your disagreement, they’re likely to put a like on your comment.
 This get’s a conversation going and opinions are shared.
 Conversations make a social network SOCIAL.

-Introducing one bad feature like the ‘dislike button’ can quickly destroy the integrity of Facebook.
-It would be “anti-social”.
+Introducing one sloppy feature like a dislike button can quickly destroy the integrity of Facebook.
+It would be asocial.